keithalewis/math/cat.md

 __Exercise__. _Show $F(gf) = F(g)F(f)$ implies $F(1_A) = 1_{F(A)}$_.

+This shows we only need to define a functor on arrows.

 The category $\cat{Cat}$ has objects categories and arrows functors.
 If $F\colon\cat{A}\to\cat{B}$ and $G\colon\cat{B}\to\cat{C}$ are
 functors then composition $GF\colon\cat{A}\to\cat{C}$ is